Cancer Screening

 EFFECTIVE

 Cancer Risk Assessment is a true screening test for healthy dogs.
 It answers: what is the risk of a cancer event in the coming 6months?
-According to the study, the CRA was able to detect 82% of cancers 6-months prior to clinical signs, and 100% of cancers 4-months prior.
+According to the study, the CRA score was able to detect 82% of cancers 6-months prior to clinical signs, and 100% of cancers 4-months prior.

 Stack of research papers.